Lovegupta112/Lovegupta112/README.md

 <!-- ################################################ new md ########################### --->

-# ⚡ Love Gupta — Full Stack Developer & Builder of Decentralized Systems
+# ⚡ Love Gupta — Full Stack Developer & Blockchain developer
 > Engineering automation, crafting scalable architectures, and pushing the boundaries of web and blockchain innovation.

 ---